Afterpay - experience design

 Deep audience understanding

-With our directive in place, we aimed to truly understand audiences’ relationship with money, wellness generally and financial wellness.
+With our directive in place, we aimed to understand audiences’ relationships with money, general wellness, and financial wellness.

 What we learned

-Managing your money is a whole ecosystem, no one single institution, app, or tool is involved.
-It’s a combined bespoke system that people build for themselves that scales with context, situation, and ambition.
+Managing money is an ecosystem: no single institution, app, or tool rules it all.
+People build bespoke systems that flex with context, situation, and ambition.

 A "Value Well" diagram illustrating customer expectations in four categories: Context, Tools, Content, and Community.
 The visual uses stacked bars to represent trade-offs and priorities for money management behaviours.